wizdmio/wizdm/README.md

 **Live demo:** https://wizdm.io

 Wizdm is a boilerplate to kickstart serverless single page applications based on Angular and Firebase.
-Designed to help aspiring startuppers to bootstrap their side projects into functioning prototypes ready for launch.
+Designed to help aspiring startuppers bootstrapping their side projects into functioning prototypes ready to launch.

 ## Developers' notes